This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A randomized, double-blind, comparative clinical study looked at the effects of castor oil capsules on symptoms of knee osteoarthritis.

 Subjects were either given a castor oil capsule (0.9 milliliters) three times daily for four weeks or a capsule of diclofenac sodium (50 milligrams) for the same amount of time.
-Overall, they found that castor oil worked as well as conventional treatment and can be used as “an effective therapy in primary knee osteoarthritis.”
+Overall, researchers found that castor oil worked as well as conventional treatment and can be used as “an effective therapy in primary knee osteoarthritis.”

 Risks and side effects